 Okay so you’re knee deep in data and you’ve got verbatim customer comments flowing down the sides of your desk.
 So what.

 Now you have to make sense of all that data and do some root cause analysis.
-To do that you probably need to use some quality system tools like “The five Whys“.
+To do that you probably need to use some quality system tools like “The Five Whys“.

-You never worked out how much a Promoter is worth
+You Never Worked out how Much a Promoter is Worth

-The result was a terrific opportunity to improve the NPS but management would never sign off on the funding because you couldn’t justify the ROI.
+The result was a terrific opportunity to improve the NPS but management refused to sign off on the funding because you couldn’t justify the ROI.